clamsproject/aapb-annenv-role-filler-binder/llm-silver-anno/README.md

 Both annotation environments can be run using `streamlit run <filename>`.
 Since the apps gather frames from AAPB GUIDs and timepoints, **they must be run from a lab server if you do not have the videos saved locally!** Running them from your local device will cause an error.

 You can upload an annotation file from your local device to the streamlit uploader.
 Once you start annotating, a copy with all annotated changes will be stored in the llm-silver-anno directory on the server.
 If you need to come back and make later changes, you can use the same local file -- even if the local file is unannotated, it will reference the server copy and pick up from where you left off.
+If running locally, it will save and access the file stored in the local `llm-silver-anno` directory.

 ## Data format